bortox/bortox.github.io/content/privacy.en.md

 * The website uses Matomo Analytics and Goatcounter to get stats about the most visited pages, GDPR-compliant services which anonymize every single visit and do not store personal information.

-* The website uses Telegram (opt-in) to offer the possibility of leaving comments on the *Compiti e Appunti Scolastici* section.
+* The website uses Telegram Comments (opt-in) to offer the possibility of leaving comments on the *Compiti e Appunti Scolastici* section.

 ## Matomo Analytics (opt-out)